Adolphus Cambridge, 1st Marquess of Cambridge: Early life

-Prince Adolphus of Teck was born on 13 August 1868 at Kensington Palace, London.
+Adolphus of Teck was born on 13 August 1868 at Kensington Palace, London.
 His father was Prince Francis, Duke of Teck, the eldest son of Duke Alexander of Württemberg and Countess Claudine Rhédey von Kis-Rhéde (created the Countess von Hohenstein).
-His mother was the Duchess of Teck (formerly Princess Mary Adelaide of Cambridge), the youngest daughter of Prince Adolphus, Duke of Cambridge, and Princess Augusta of Hesse-Kassel, granddaughter of King George III.
+His mother was the Duchess of Teck (formerly Princess Mary Adelaide of Cambridge), the youngest daughter of Prince Adolphus, Duke of Cambridge, and Princess Augusta of Hesse-Kassel, granddaughter of George III.
 Adolphus was styled His Serene Highness Prince Adolphus of Teck at birth.
 With a string of nine Christian names, among his immediate family he was always known as "Dolly", a pet form of 'Adolphus'.
 He was educated at Wellington College in Berkshire.

 Early military career

-Prince Adolphus was a cavalry officer, following in the footsteps of his father, both of his grandfathers, and his maternal uncle.
+Adolphus was a cavalry officer, following in the footsteps of his father, both of his grandfathers, and his maternal uncle.
 He received his education at Wellington College, before entering the Royal Military College, Sandhurst.
 At the age of 19, in April 1888, he was commissioned into the British Army as a second lieutenant in the 17th Lancers, the regiment of his maternal uncle, the Duke of Cambridge, who was the commander-in-chief of the British Army from 1856 to 1895.
 He was promoted lieutenant in January 1893, and transferred to the 1st Life Guards as a captain in June 1895.

 Marriage

-On 12 December 1894, at Eaton Hall, he married Lady Margaret Evelyn Grosvenor (9 April 1873 – 27 March 1929), the daughter of the 1st Duke of Westminster.
-The couple had 4 children:
+On 12 December 1894, at Eaton Hall, he married Lady Margaret Evelyn Grosvenor (9 April 1873 – 27 March 1929), the daughter of Hugh Grosvenor, 1st Duke of Westminster.
+The couple had four children: